Nadhim Zahawi fails to address fine as he says tax error ‘careless not deliberate‘

 The news that Mr Zahawi was forced to pay a penalty – part of a reported total tax settlement of almost £5m – comes as The Independent revealed he tried to gag this newspaper from revealing that he was being investigated by the National Crime Agency and HMRC last year.

-He said: “As a senior politician I know that scrutiny and propriety are important parts of public life.
+The statement, released on Saturday afternoon, said: “As a senior politician I know that scrutiny and propriety are important parts of public life.
 Twenty-two years ago I co-founded a company called YouGov.
 I’m incredibly proud of what we achieved.
 It is an amazing business that has employed thousands of people and provides a world-beating service.

 “When we set it up, I didn’t have the money or the expertise to go it alone.
 So I asked my father to help.
 In the process, he took founder shares in the business in exchange for some capital and his invaluable guidance.
 Twenty one years later, when I was being appointed chancellor of the exchequer, questions were being raised about my tax affairs.
 I discussed this with the Cabinet Office at the time.”